-In order to develop strong and effective system, the government of Georgia will approve and implement four year's programme, which will become strategic plan for implementation of new vision of defence and provide grounds for transformation and modernization of military forces.
-The implementation of mentioned programme will be based on achievements in military field, successful programmes in armed forces, joint NATO - Georgia projects, as well as new visions of reforming military forces, which shall be developed in following directions: Strategy and management, Forces optimization, Forces readiness, Institutional reforms and International engagement.
+In order to develop strong and effective system, the government of Georgia will approve and implement 4 years programme which will become strategic plan for implementation of a new vision of defence and provide grounds for transformation and modernization of military forces.
+The implementation of mentioned programme will be based on achievements in military field, successful programmes in armed forces,

-- With purpose of further improvement of penitentiary system vocational education will become accessible for more and more convicts, new type of non-custodial sentence - house arrest for adult convict will be implemented, new non-custodial preventive measure - pre-trial probation will be implemented, phased rehabilitation and modernization of penitentiary facilities will be continued, new penitentiary facility will be established, which will prepare for release the convicts of low and medium risk, with purpose to ensure independence of ordinary prosecutor, the system for prosecutors" appointment, disciplinary responsibility, dismissal and promotion will be improved.
+- joint NATO Georgia projects, as well as a new visions of reforming military forces which shall be developed in following directions: Strategy and management, Forces optimization, Forces readiness, Institutional reforms and International engagement. - With purpose of further improvement of penitentiary system vocational, education will become accessible for more and more convicts, new type of non-custodial sentence house arrest for adult convict will be implemented, new non-custodial preventive measure pre-trial probation will be implemented, phased rehabilitation and modernization of penitentiary facilities will be continued, new penitentiary facility will be established which will prepare for release the convicts of low and medium risk.
+To ensure independence of prosecutor, the system for prosecutors' assignment, disciplinary responsibility, dismissal and promotion will be improved.
 The criteria will be elaborated for transparent and unbiased assessment of the prosecutor's performance.
-The programmes for retraining improving qualification of prosecutors' will be continued. - In the system of the Ministry of Internal Affairs will be implemented analyses based police system, to ensure maximal efficiency of crime prevention and police operation. - Border management system reform will be finalized within planned terms, which will ensure modernization of border police, its standardization and unification. - Cooperation will be improved with international police structures, especially with EUROPOL. - Effective system for management of human resources, will be developed for ensuring proper operation of police system, to base career advancement on objective criteria, merits and qualification. - Independent and effective operation of State Safety Service will be ensured.
+The programmes for retraining improving qualification of prosecutors' will be continued. - Analyses based police system will be implemented in the system of the Ministry of Internal Affairs to ensure maximal efficiency of crime prevention and police operation. - Border management system reform will be finalized within the planned terms, which will ensure modernization of border police, its standardization and unification. - Cooperation will be improved with international police structures, especially with EUROPOL. - Effective system for management of human resources will be developed for ensuring proper operation of police system to base career advancement on objective criteria, merits and qualification. - Independent and effective operation of State Safety Service will be ensured.